stg-tud/MUBench/mubench.cli/README.md

 The must contain at least one entry.
 By default, MUBench uses the newest version listed.
 Each entry consists of the following keys:

 * `cli-version` - The [MUBench Runner](#runner) version implemented by the respective detector release.
 This information is used to invoke your detector.
-* `md5` - The md5 hash of the `detector/mydetector/mydetector.jar` file.
-MUBench will use this value to check the integrity of the detector, if it was loaded from a remote source.
+* `md5` (Optional) - The MD5 hash of the `detector/mydetector/mydetector.jar` file.
+MUBench will use this value to check the integrity of the detector, if it is loaded from the remote detector registry.
+The MD5 is mandatory in this case.
 * `tag` (Optional) - Used to reference specific detector releases.
 To request a specific detector release, add `--tag my-tag` to the MuBench command.

 ## Detector.py